Explorer 51: Cold Cathode Ion Gauge

 The cold cathode ion gauge flown on Explorer 51 (AE-C) was primarily an engineering experiment to provide data on spacecraft operation.
 However, data from this experiment was correlated with accelerometer and capacitance manometer data to evaluate satellite drag performance.
 The ion gauge, also referred to as pressure sensor A (PSA), measured atmospheric pressure in the region between 120 km and 370 km above the Earth's surface for values of atmospheric pressure between 1.3E-3 to 1.3E-7 mb.
 The estimated accuracy of the PSA was ± 20%.
 The cylindrically shaped sensor package consisted of a wedge-shaped orifice, a cathode near ground potential, an anode operating at about 1300 VDC, and a permanent magnetic field of about 1600 gauss.
 The gauge contained no primary source of ionizing electrons.
 The discharge was initiated by field emission and was self-sustaining at a pressure above 1.3E-7 mb.
 The ion current was collected at the cathode.
 The sensor was mounted on the spacecraft, with the orifice perpendicular to the spacecraft spin-axis which was normal to the orbital plane.
 The instrument could be operated in two modes, spinning or despun.
 When the spacecraft was in a spinning mode, the PSA alternately sampled the ram and wake pressure.
 When the spacecraft was in the despun mode, the PSA faced 30° from the direction of motion.
-Data from this experiment were not tape recorded, but was observed in real time.
+Data from this experiment were not tape-recorded but were observed in real-time.